ecovillage/cabler/README.md

 #### The test and examplary data

 Find examplary data for tests in [test/fixtures/locations.yml](test/fixtures/locations.yml) etc. You can seed your database with this data using `rails db:fixtures:load`.
-Note that this will also create [a user](test/fixtures/users.yml).
+Note that this will also create [a user (see password inside file)](test/fixtures/users.yml).

 **Locations**
   - Basement